Another Word For THREAT

 threatened

-Adjective : (ecology, of a plant or animal) At risk of becoming endangered in the near future.
+Adjective : (especially ecology, of an organism) At risk of becoming endangered in the near future.

 Adjective : Feeling insecure or vulnerable.